Spencer the Boston Marathon dog dies after battle with cancer

 To honor Spencer and keep his memory alive, a giant portrait was unveiled last month.
 He was also awarded a commemorative 2022 marathon medal by the Boston Athletic Association.

-Following his passing, the Boston Marathon posted on Facebook that Spencer will forever be the “Official Dog of the Boston Marathon,” rather than just for one race.
+Following his passing, the Boston Marathon posted on Facebook that Spencer will forever be the “Official Dog of the Boston Marathon” rather than for only one race.

 “Spencer will forever be in our hearts and we are devastated with his passing,” his owners said.